About Katie Macks

 Fast forward to my adult life.

 I have continued on the path of seeking for my entire adult life.
 I seek information, knowledge, and consciousness, and I have stood for social and environmental justice.
-I sense that I am here to liberate myself and others from the self-imposed bondage that comes from those deep-seated beliefs that take shape early on in our lives.
+I know that I am here to liberate myself and others from the self-imposed bondage that comes from our deep-seated beliefs that take shape early on in our lives, along with the blatant and subliminal messaging we have received growing up in our patriarchal culture.
 Those beliefs about ourselves that develop when we are young are remarkably powerful and continue to drive the choices we make, professionally and personally, as adults.

 One thing I know to be true: I have earned my life PhD which has set me up for this specific time in our history.
-My experiences have prepared me to accept the role of leader in these uncertain, tumultuous times.
+My experiences have prepared me to accept the role of a Badass Leader in these uncertain, tumultuous times.
 I believe we have an incredible opportunity to usher in a new paradigm, replacing our broken systems and power structures that are clearly obsolete and only serving a few.
+The time is NOW to create a New Normal in the way we relate and lead.

 I understand now that the more I try to fit in, the less I belong.